furiosa-ai/furiosa-sdk/python/furiosa-registry/README.md

 # Model name described in 'artifacts.yaml' at the repository.
 model = "mlcommons_resnet50"

-# Model version to be created.
-Note that this version is different from how the registry defined.
+# Model version described in 'artifacts.yaml' at the repository.
-# If you want to choose specific version, follow the URI scheme to indicate the required version.
 version = "v1.1

 # Load available model from the repository.